igakilab/gopigo/ipblteachingmaterials/04_mini_game.md

 # Flow of Mini Game (Robots are controlled manually)
 - Let's controls 2 robots (Shooter/Guard) **manually** with keyboard through wifi.
-  - A Shooter robot shoots targets and a Guard robot prevents targets from being shot by the shooter robot.
+  - A shooter robot shoots multiple targets and a Guard robot prevents targets from being shot by the shooter robot.

 ## Steps
+- **First**, call a teaching assistant to play a mini game.
-- **First**, locate each robot at each start position.
+- Locate each robot at each start position.
 - Referee starts the judge program in the shooter's raspbian.
   - Referee downloads the judge program ``wget http://bit.ly/judge_mini -O ipbl_judge_minigame.py`` at the shooter's program (gopigo-python program) directory.
   - **Note**